MichaelLarocca/blog-michael-jude-larocca/posts/2021/02-21/CreateAScrimbaScreencast.md

 #### *"That&#39;s one of the best Scrimba reviews I&#39;ve ever read, <a href="https://twitter.com/MikeJudeLarocca?ref_src=twsrc%5Etfw">@MikeJudeLarocca</a>.
 Thank you! 🙏 "*
 ###### &mdash; Per Harald Borgen, CEO of Scrimba <a href="https://twitter.com/perborgen/status/1338462544143540227?ref_src=twsrc%5Etfw">December 14, 2020</a></blockquote>

 ---

+### 10% Scrimba Discount!

+#### If you're interested in taking a paid course from Scrimba, be sure to use the discount code provided: https://scrimba.com/pricing?coupon=Michael-Larocca-Discount-2023#join

+###### *Valid for 10% off semester and annual plans.
+Expires on July 31st, 2024*

+---